A Comparative analysis of Layer-wise Representational Capacity in AR and Diffusion LLMs: Results

+Table~\ref{tab:skip_sensitivity_combined} reveals that \textit{consecutive layer skipping is catastrophic}.
+For LLaDA at 8-layer skip, allowing consecutive removal drops GSM8K retention from 94\% to 40\% and HumanEval from 60\% to 8\%.
+Similarly, accuracy drops a lot when skipping 6-8 layers uniformly or randomly justifying the utility of our layer-skip algorithm.
 Our algorithm avoids this by maintaining representational continuity.
-Analysis and Fig.\ref{fig:layer_skip_dist} shows skipped layers concentrate in early network depth (first 40--60\%), aligning with our observation that early layers establish coarse representations with high redundancy, while later layers perform critical fine-grained refinement.
+Analysis and Fig.\ref{fig:layer_skip_dist} shows skipped layers concentrate in early network depth (first 40--60\%), aligning with our observation that early layers tend to develop more global representations with high redundancy, while later layers perform critical fine-grained refinement.